denislavdenov/webpage-counter/README.md

 - [x] Develop app
 - [x] Connect app with DB
 - [x] Add html,css to python app
+- [x] Create 1 consul server and add consul client to app and db
+- [x] Add consul health checks for app and db

 ## TODO:
-- [ ] Create 1 consul server and add consul client to app and db

 ## How to use: